Project Open Hand: History

 Much of the organization's work is done by volunteers, 125 a day in 2003.
 It is funded by a combination of donations, including from foundations such as the Isabel Allende Foundation, federal, and city assistance.
 As of June 1996 it delivered 1,600 dinners a day and 1,500 bags of groceries a week, and provided as many as 300 bags of groceries to walk-in clients at its food bank.
 As of July 2003 it was serving almost 2,000 clients a day, and in 2004 it had a total of 30,000 clients.
 As of August 2011 it was receiving $5.6 million a year in donations and government funding and serving almost 2,600 meals a day, to seniors and people with cancer and other serious illnesses in addition to AIDS, as well as providing groceries.
 As of April 2015 it had a $10 million budget and served approximately 8,000 clients, including 4,400 in the senior lunch program.
 As of February 2019 it provided 2,500 meals and 200 bags of groceries a day.
 Until 2020, when the COVID-19 pandemic prevented it, it also hosted holiday gatherings at the end of the year.

 Responding to the AIDS emergency led many charities formed at the time, including Project Open Hand, to prioritize services over bookkeeping; after being taken to task by the Bay Area Reporter, the organization instituted a board of directors and reduced pay for the director.
 In the late 1980s and early 1990s its finances were investigated and no improprieties found.

+Singer-songwriter Sylvester dictated in his will that posthumous proceeds from his albums would be directed to Project Open Hand and the AIDS Emergency Fund.
+After the fulfillment of his past debts in the 1990s, the balance of his proceeds have been split between the two organizations since.